SELinuxProject/selinux-notebook/src/role_statements.md

 ## *allow*

-The role *allow* rule checks whether a request to change roles is allowed, if it is, then there may be a further request for a *role_transition* so that the process runs with the new role or role set.
+The 'role *allow*' rule checks whether a request to change roles is allowed, if it is, then there may be a further request for a *role_transition* so that the process runs with the new role or role set.

-Note that the role allow rule has the same keyword as the allow AV rule.
+Note that the 'role *allow*' rule has the same keyword as the *allow* AV rule.

 **The statement definition is:**